WP Ultimo 2.0 Beta 8 is out!

 To address that, we added a system email importer that allows you to see the emails that are available but are not presently installed on your network so you can import them.

-That same tool can also reset emails that you have to their original content, if you made changes and are not happy with the results.
+That same tool can also reset emails that you have to their original content if you made changes and are not happy with the results.

 The Send Test system email was added and you can send a preview of the email you are editing to yourself or someone else to make sure it looks and behaves exactly like you expect.

-We also refactored the add new Broadcast flow to make it more user-friendly.
+We also refactored the new Broadcast flow to make it more user-friendly.
 The previous form is giant and not ideal at all, so we decided to break it into different steps.

 Notes System

-Memberships, Payments, and Customers now have a Notes section that allows for super admins and support agents to leave notes about that particular object.
+Memberships, Payments, and Customers now have a Notes section that allows super admins and support agents to leave notes about that particular object.
 Useful when you have to remember something and for developers and third-party integrations.

 Domain Mapping is still an issue